gogobook/docker-advance-feature/advanced_networking.md

 $ sudo brctl addif docker0 A
 $ sudo ip link set A up

-# Place B inside the container's network namespace,
+# Place B inside the containers network namespace,
 # rename to eth0, and activate it with a free IP

 $ sudo ip link set B netns $pid